All Episodes

 We're now learning things like the Capitol Police Chief requesting numerous times that the guard be called up.

-We're now learning that there was intelligence in the weeks leading up to January 6th uh that should have alerted everybody for the need for proper security that day.
+We're now learning that there was intelligence in the weeks leading up to January 6th that should have alerted everybody for the need for proper security that day.

-Uh they never asked Muriel Bowser why she just out of nowhere rejected the use of the guard in her district, which she had the power to do.
+They never asked Muriel Bowser why she just out of nowhere rejected the use of the guard in her district, which she had the power to do.

 I also want to point out that it's just another example of the one-sided enforcement of the law.

-We recently had Merrick Garland, the attorney general, in front of one of my committees.
+We recently had Merrick Garland, the Attorney General, in front of one of my committees.

 And I pointed out that we had left-wing protesters in front of justices' homes last summer, and not a single one has been arrested and charged with an offense.